Commerce Lexington Inc.

 This popular committee consists of volunteers of member companies that represent Commerce Lexington by helping to educate members on benefits, programs, and events, as well as serve as a liaison between Commerce Lexington and its membership.
 Ambassadors also represent Commerce Lexington at a variety of events, from ribbon cuttings and grand openings to networking functions and open houses.
 To find out more about this committee or how to apply, contact Kristie Woodrum.

-2023 AMBASSADOR COMMITTEE:
+2025 AMBASSADOR COMMITTEE:

 Shawn Blades, Truist

-Cheryl Eadens, Bluegrass Office Systems
+Cheryl Eadens, Bluegrass Office Systems, Inc.

-Vicki Evans, TOPS Marketing Group
+Vicki Evans, TOPS Marketing

-Lesley Fluke, Field and Main Bank
+Braeden Finch, Field & Main Bank

-Jeff Morrett, Parsons & Howard Insurance Group (2023 Committee Chair)
+Jeff Morrett, Parsons & Howard Insurance Group

 Crystal Newton, 46Solutions